marco-compiler/marco/docs/OMC.md

   keeps structural annotations in the function definitions, such as ``Inline = true``.
 - [``--vectorizeBindings``](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/omchelptext.html#omcflag-vectorizebindings)
   uses iterators to vectorize non-trivial bindings with expressions that involve arrays and scalars when flattened without unrolling arrays.
+- [``--frontendInline``](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/omchelptext.html#omcflag-frontendinline) enable inlining of functions with trivial algorithms assigning the output to an expression.